Tickets

 • UNESCO World Heritage Site: 1987

-• The beauty of memorials: The memorials in Poet's Corner range from simple stone slabs and intricately carved monuments to hanging stone tablets and lifelike memorial busts.
-Each tribute beautifully captures the commemorated writers' and poets' essence and achievements, enhancing the area's solemn and inspiring ambiance.
+• Beautiful memorials: The memorials in Poets’ Corner range from simple stone slabs and intricately carved monuments to hanging stone tablets and lifelike memorial busts.
+Each tribute captures the commemorated writers' and poets' essence and achievements.

-• Stained glass window: In 1994, a stained glass memorial window dedicated to Edward Horton was unveiled at Westminster Abbey.
-This window evolves beautifully as new literary figures are honored through inscribed glass panes, each addition enhancing its symbolic tribute.
+• Stained glass window: In 1994, a stained glass memorial window dedicated to Edward Horton was unveiled.
+This window evolves as new literary figures are honored through inscribed glass panes, each addition enhancing its tribute.

-Authors and poets have been memorialized in different ways at the Poets' Corner.
+Authors and poets have been memorialized in different ways at the Poets' Corner at Westminster Abbey.
 From stone slabs with names and inscriptions to elaborate stone carvings, Westminster Abbey makes sure that every literary icon here is remembered in a fitting way.

 Burial